kmashour/I-Love-Shawerma/->GIT<-.md

 git commit -m "initial commit"  -> here the changes are are committed for the staged files this is called **committing area**

--m -> message should be concise short and meaningful to reflect the updates happened on the files in staging area
+-m ->

+git log -> shows all versions of the directory i.e all commits done on it --name-only